 Charles Hooker focuses his practice on intellectual property litigation, including cases involving trademarks, trade dress, unfair competition, copyrights, licensing agreements, and related breach of contract disputes.
 Representative clients in litigated matters include adidas AG and adidas America, Inc., Reebok International Ltd., FCA US LLC, FN Herstal S.A., American Eagle Outfitters, Inc., AT&T, The Collegiate Licensing Company, YellowPages.com LLC, Eat Just, Inc., and Georgia Pacific Consumer Products LP.
 Since 2011, Mr. Hooker consistently has been named a Georgia Super Lawyer or Rising Star for Intellectual Property Litigation by Super Lawyers magazine, and has been recognized as a top attorney by peers in Georgia Trend magazine's Legal Elite.
-He is listed in the 2021 and the three immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+He is listed in the 2022 and the four immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Mr. Hooker received the Pro Bono Partner of the Year Award in 2022 for his work on a significant habeas corpus matter, and he received the Kerry Harike Joedecke Atlanta Young Lawyer of the Year Award in 2010.